oddcamp/frontend-manual/README.md

 ## Code editor

 We usually use linters and [.editorconfig](http://editorconfig.org/#download) in our projects.
-In order to smoothen the development process install Eslint and Stylelint extensions in your code editor.
+In order to smoothen the development process install ESlint and Stylelint extensions in your code editor.
 For _Visual Studio Code_ use these:

 * [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
 * [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)